mucoucah/Assignment2-R-Programming/README.md

 4. **Appropriately labels the data set with descriptive variable names.**
 5. **From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.**

-The Project2b.R file contains the necessary scripts to achieve the transformations.
+The run_analysis.R file contains the necessary scripts to achieve the transformations.
 First we must load the two libraries used in this script:
 ```R
 library(tidyr)